siqixu/mr.pivw/README.md

 ```
 mr.pivw(data,lambda=1,plei=TRUE,sel.pval=NULL,delta=0,Boot.Fieller=TRUE,sig=0.05)
 ```
-`data`: A matrix or data frame consists of four columns: the 1st (2nd) column contains the estimated genetic effects on the outcome (exposure); the 3rd (4th) column contains the estimated standard errors of the estimated genetic effects on the outcome (exposure).
+`data`: A matrix or data frame consists of four columns.
+The 1st and 2nd columns contain the SNP effects on the outcome and the exposure, respectively.
+The 3rd and 4th columns contain the standard errors of the SNP effects on the outcome and the exposure, respectively.

 `lambda`: The penalty parameter in the pIVW estimator.
 The penalty parameter plays a role in the bias-variance trade-off of the estimator.
 We recommend to choose lambda to be 1 to achieve the smallest bias and valid inference.
 By default, lambda=1.

 `plei`: If plei=TRUE, then the horizontal pleiotropy will be taken into account in the pIVW estimator.
 By default, plei=TRUE.

 `sel.pval`:
-A vector containing the P values of the IV-exposure associations, which will be used for the IV selection. "sel.pval" should be provided when "delta" is not zero.
+A vector containing the P values of the SNP effects on the exposure, which will be used for the IV selection. "sel.pval" should be provided when "delta" is not zero.

 `delta`:
 The z-score threshold for IV selection.
 By default, delta=0 (i.e., no IV selection will be conducted).